 |Island||Sq mi||Sq km|

 The first thing you notice when looking at a map of Crete is that it is a long and skinny island with three main towns: Chania, Rethymno, and Heraklion.
-All three towns are located on the north shore of the island.
+All three towns are located on the north shore of the island and connected by a national “highway”.

-What you don’t quite gather from the map is the geography of the island.
-It is mountainous and has the longest gorge in Europe!
+What you can’t quite gather from the map is the geography of the island.
+It is mountainous!
 I don’t normally think of the Greek islands when I think of hiking destinations but Crete is definitely a hiking destination.

 The table below compares the highest elevation point for the same six islands plus Whistler Mountain for the wow factor.